electricfeel1979/overtime-app-kmm/README.md

 - Icons from Font Awesome
 - x Update the styles for forms

-## Refactor TODOS:
+## TODOS:
-- Refactor user association integration test in post_spec
+Integrate validation for phone attr in User:
+  # No spaces or dashes
+  # all characters have to be a number
+  # exactly 10 characters

 ## Important stuffs